 Dublin-based Valeo Foods in talks to buy Kettle crisps for €54m

-Irish food group is in exclusive talks with Campbell Soup to buy the UK and Ireland arm of the company behind Kettle crisps and Metcalfe popcorn
+Irish food group in exclusive talks with Campbell Soup to buy UK and Ireland arm of company behind Metcalfe popcorn

 A selection of Kettle crisps, which are set to be acquired by Irish food group Valeo from the Campbell Soup company.